fjcerignoni/kraken/README.md

 Discord Bot to fetch Albion Online information for the Shadow Spirits Guild

 # Commands

+## ADM

+### $init

+Initiate the discord server for a given Guild.
+It asks and save the IGN of the Guild.

+### $check_players

+List all the players in the subscribed Guild.

+### $give_permition "user_name"

+Give moderation permition to a given user.
+The users with permition should be able to execute Raid commands.

+## MARKET

 ### $price "item name tier"

 Fetch item price from the [Albion Online Data Project](https://www.albion-online-data.com/)